jachan056/NBA-Data-Analysis-Project-SQL-/README.md

       ROUND(Cast(better_nba.ast AS DOUBLE) / better_nba.min, 4) as "ast-pm", ROUND(Cast(better_nba.stl AS DOUBLE) / better_nba.min, 4) as "stl-pm",
       ROUND(Cast(better_nba.blk AS DOUBLE) / better_nba.min, 4) as "blk-pm", ROUND(Cast(better_nba.tov AS DOUBLE) / better_nba.min, 4) as "tov-pm"
   FROM better_nba WHERE better_nba.player_age >= 30 and better_nba.gp >= 60;"
-6. Use "" to verify data was inserted properly.
+6. Use "SELECT * FROM league_uncs;" to verify data was inserted properly.
 First couple of rows should look something like this:
+7.

 ## Data Source and Acknowledgements
 This project uses the nba_api (https://github.com/swar/nba_api/tree/master) library created by Swar Patel to retrieve NBA data utilized in this project.
 The nba_api is licensed under the MIT License.